IIPL-HangzhouDianziUniversity/DEFN-Pytorch/README.md

   Figure 10: The Ablation Results.
 </p>

-An ablation study was conducted on the backbone and modules of DEFN along with our methods, encompassing DEFN (DEFN backbone), HSE (Harmonic Squeeze-and-Excitation Module), FuGH (Fourier Group Harmonics), IMHI (Isolated Macular Hole Injection), CMHI (Comprehensive Macular Hole Injection), and DWC (DynamicWeightCompose).
-The optimal values for each metric are emphasized in red, whereas the next best values are underscored in blue.
+The ablation study examined the backbone and modules of DEFN and our methods, including DEFN (DEFN backbone), HSE (Harmonic Squeeze-and-Excitation Module), FuGH (Fourier Group Harmonics), IMHI (Isolated Macular Hole Injection), CMHI (Comprehensive Macular Hole Injection), and DWC (DynamicWeightCompose).
+Optimal metric values are highlighted in red, while the next best are in blue.

 ## 3D Reconstruction Results